 Distance from Cave Spring to Featherstone is 7kms

-#4 Featherstone Estate Winery
+4. Featherstone Estate Winery

 Dog at winery in Niagara Region wineries in beamsville

-Featherstone lies in the Twenty Bench sub-appellation in Vineland.
-As you pull into this winery, you will immediately notice the delightful white historic farmhouse sitting up on a gentle hill overlooking the vineyard.
 The large wrap-around veranda, with its mix-and-match antique table and chairs, adds to the casual charm of this winery.
 Equally as charming is the warm reception you will receive.
 They make you feel at home.

 Sheep eating grape leaves at winery in beamsville Niagara Region winery

 Louise, the co-owner of Featherstone, graciously stops by our table and shares the Featherstone story with us.
 She started with her team – a team of sheep that is.
 She told us that the sheep are used to thin the vines without any interest in eating the grapes themselves.
-It compliments their philosophy of finding environmentally sensitive practices that favour quality wine production over quantity.
-They also feature limited edition wines that you can only get when you pass through their winery.

 2 glasses of white wine at Feathersone Winery in Niagara beamsville wineries

-For our wine selections, I chose the Sauvignon Blanc.
-It was fresh, zesty, and punched with flavours of lemongrass, peaches, and pears.
 My husband selected ‘Four Feathers’ which is a blend of their Riesling, Chardonnay, Sauvignon Blanc, and Gewürztraminer.
 We both loved it so much that we brought a bottle home with us.

 They are offering little ‘nosh boxes’ of cheese, meat or hummus, and olives as part of your tasting experience.
 How can you say no to that?
+This was one of the “friendliest” pet friendly wineries we went to.

 Go to Featherstone for…

-• its charm and warm hospitality
+• the charm and warm hospitality

 • their Sauvignon Blanc, Riesling, Chardonnay, Rosé